Traffic Ticket Paralegal Fighting Charges In Britt, Parry Sound, West , White Fish, and more.Page last modified: July 26 2022

 Understanding How and Why to Get Affordable and Professional Legal Help to Fight Traffic Ticket Charges

-If you received a traffic ticket for an alleged violation of the Highway Traffic Act, R.S.O.
+When charged with a driving offence that alleges violations of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8, then take heed as the traffic ticket legal process can be challenging and fraught with potential pitfalls; however, To Your Defence is available to help guide and help you to:
+H.8, the process involving in fighting the charge can be confusing; however, To Your Defence has the knowledge and experience to guide and help you to:

 - Avoid costly fines and victim surcharges;